St. Xavier's Higher Secondary School, Thoothukudi: Education

 Both Tamil and English medium classes are available here.
 It follows the Samacheer Kalvi education system.
 There are evening coaching for 10th and 12th classes as they are going to write Government Exams.
 There are night study for weak students who get lower grades.
 The Teachers here are well trained and qualified.
 There is a library for students to improve their knowledge.

 Extracurricular activities

 Apart from education many extracurricular activities are available here.
 The school has a Naval NCC cadets section.

 Sports

 This school has different sports and games.
 There is a Basketball court, Volleyball court and a Ball badminton court.
 The players are given coaching every evening.
 There is also a Chess coaching class.
 The school gives importance for physical education since health of the student important.

 Organization

 SUPAM - A Fundraising program that helps poor students economically for medical treatments.

 Alumni Association - An organization formed by the Alumni of the school.
-Every year, a program is held for reunion for the alumnis.
+Every year, a program is held for reunion for the alumni.